Soneso/stellar-ios-mac-sdk/README.md

 ### 8. Stellar Web Authentication

 This SEP defines the standard way for clients such as wallets or exchanges to create authenticated web sessions on behalf of a user who holds a Stellar account.
 A wallet may want to authenticate with any web service which requires a Stellar account ownership verification, for example, to upload KYC information to an anchor in an authenticated way as described in SEP-6.
+Stellar Web Authentication is described in [SEP-0010](https://github.com/stellar/stellar-protocol/blob/master/ecosystem/sep-0010.md).

 #### 8.1 Get a JWT token.